gnagar/awt-devops-workshop/commands.md

 ### Add Jenkins monitoring

 Demonstration of how to add a new server
-- Install prometheus plugin in Jenkins
+- Install prometheus plugin in Jenkins (external Jenkins - reachable from container)
 - Configure prometheus to connect with the Jenkins server
 - View the server stats in dashboards
 - Create alerts